oscaroca/EDLI-SimCLR/README.md

+# Fork

+This is just a fork that allows to use the datasets from the EDLI paper to provide an easy way to generate the weights.

 # SimCLR
 PyTorch implementation of SimCLR: A Simple Framework for Contrastive Learning of Visual Representations by T. Chen et al.
 Including support for: